-For Credential and Prior Learning Assessment applicants - fluency testing required, date/ time to set up at College, results and recommendations - letter.
+For Credential and Prior Learning Assessment applicants - fluency testing required, date/ time to set up at College, results and recommendations.

-Notification that the applicant's file has been referred to the Diagnostic Assessment process and that further contact regarding dates, etc. will come from Centennial - letter

-Results of the Diagnostic Assessment have referred to the Registration Committee and a decision will be sent in writing.
+Notification that the applicant has been enrolled in the Diagnostic Assessment portion of the CPLA as well as instructions for proceeding with that process and who to contact for questions.
+Results of the Diagnostic Assessment are referred to the Registration Committee and a decision is sent in writing to the applicant.

-Registration Committee decision and reasons - letter
+Registration Committee decision and reasons are communicated by letter.

-Examinations Department communications including, results of individual examinations, notification of successful completion of both examinations, applicant has failed the examination three times and must complete a new diploma to re-take the examinations - letter.
+Certification Services Department communications including, results of individual examinations, notification of successful completion of both examinations, applicant has failed the examination three times and must complete a new diploma to re-take the examinations - email.

-Eligible to app for registration, documents and fees required - letter

-Process for dealing with documents provided in languages other than English or French.
+Eligible to apply for registration, documents and fees required - letter k) Process for dealing with documents provided in languages other than English or French.